What we care about

 Primary energy demand and greenhouse gas emissions

 Our employees not only use different means of transport for business appointments, but also for the journey from home to work.
-According to the third commuter survey, the rail, tram and bus options are used for around 66% of commuting to work (in km), motorised private transport for around 26%, and the remaining 8% of journeys are made with human-powered transport.
+For this purpose, a commuter survey is conducted every 2 years.
+In 2019, train, tram and bus were used for around 66% of the journeys to work (in km), motorised private transport for around 26%, and the remaining 8% of journeys were made using muscle power.
+The branches in Bern, Geneva and Zurich participated regularly in the Bike to work campaign.
+Teams are formed within the company to cycle part or all of their way to work in June.
+Unfortunately, the campaign was cancelled in 2021 due to Corona.